DeepSec-prover/deepsec_ui/doc/structures/commands_simulator.md

   "process": <process>,
   "frame": [ <term>,...,<term> ],
   "minimum_current_action": <int> // Only when "on_attack_trace" = false
-  "current_action": <int> // action index from the trace.
+  "current_id": <int> // action index from the trace.
 Start from -1.
 }
 ```